FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 LONGEVITY DESIGN PRINCIPLES

-Price for sustainability, not growth
+Price for staying power, not fast growth

 100 customers at $49 is healthier than 300 at $15.
-Same revenue.
-One-third the support load.
+Same income.
+One-third the support work.

-Scope is a business decision
+How big to make the product is a business decision

 How common is burnout among micro SaaS solo founders?